-Please complete the relevant forms in full and submit all three documents directly to the central mailbox email@example.com by midday, the day prior to the published panel dates, which are as follows:
+Please complete the relevant forms in full and submit all three documents directly to the central mailbox email@example.com by 5pm the Wednesday before the day prior to the published panel dates, which are as follows:

 Once your referral has been processed and authorised by the Local Authority it will be passed to us where our standard admission timescales will then apply by following the same process as intervention referrals detailed above.

 Each referral is based on an individual's needs and progress with their medical condition but most are for a maximum of 2 school terms during which regular reviews are held with you, your mainstream school and CAMHS.